From: Jennifer Hanson, thenorthbaybay.ca staff

 Jerry O’Connell, North Bay’s own careless whisper, will star in an upcoming film entitled “Widdifield.”

-“Widdifield,” just announced by Amaze Film + Television on Tuesday, will centre around the secondary school currently slated to be shut down by The Near North District School Board.
+“Widdifield,” just announced by Amaze Film + Television on Tuesday, will centre around the secondary school shut down by The Near North District School Board.

 “Widdifield” will follow the story of Michael Trustworthy (O’Connell), a teacher who balances teaching duties while dealing with continuous board cuts, volatile student behaviour, public scorn, neglectful, angry, or absent parents, a lack of support in the classroom and the near constant threat of job loss.

 “We had to go a little overboard” admitted writing consultant Marcia Dressgood, Head of the School Board’s Human Resources Department.
 “Obviously our teachers don’t have to deal with all that stuff.
 But we really wanted to make the movie exciting.”

 The film is estimated to cost $20 million, most of which will go directly to the Near North District School Board for the use of King George Public School.